JohnLCaron/egk-webapps/README.md

 1. Place latest egklib-jvm-2.0.0-SNAPSHOT.jar into the **libs/** directory in this repo (if needed).
 2. Execute _./gradlew fatJar_ to create the egklib fat jar at **egklib/build/libs/egklib-all.jar**.
-3. Use the fat jar into egklib/build/libs/ of the library repo, and use that repo as your working directory for its [Command Line Programs](https://github.com/votingworks/electionguard-kotlin-multiplatform/blob/main/docs/CommandLineInterface.md)
+3. Copy the fat jar into egklib/ of the library repo, and use that repo as your working directory for its [Command Line Programs](https://github.com/votingworks/electionguard-kotlin-multiplatform/blob/main/docs/CommandLineInterface.md)

 ## Build the Webapps fat jars